As of October 5th, 2017, this page includes some announcements and resources for Hurricane Maria survivors.

 Florida's toll-free Disaster Legal Services Hotline Number is 866-550-2929.
 This is a dedicated Hurricane Irma disaster line, funded by FEMA and supported by the American Bar Association, the Florida Board of Governors, and the Florida Young Lawyers Division, where you may leave a message for a lawyer to return your call.
 For more information about this resource, click here.

 Visit the Florida Law Help Website for additional disaster relief information and resources.
+Their website can help people in need find the best legal aid program for their specific issue and location.

 FEDERAL EMERGENCY MANAGEMENT AGENCY (FEMA)